Dental, Foot, & Skin Care

 - Never go barefoot

-- Have your doctor, a friend or family member test your nerve function with a monofilament (insert link)
+- Have your doctor test your nerve function

 - Moisturize the heels and soles of your feet; avoid moisturizing between the toes.
 This will help prevent cracks, which can become infected.